 - Business Owners Restaurants can give dinner for two gift certificates which can be given away as prizes.
 Talk to store owners.
 Each company can offer you some of their business brochures or flyers to put on the table at your event to promote.
 Have a fashion show and ask the local boutiques to give a percentage of the dresses or gowns purchased at your fundraiser.
 Make sure you have an MC to announce all the activities going on.

 - Fundraiser Jail Here are fun and great ways to raise money at your event!
 Ironically people are eager to participate!
 A week or two before the event, sell tickets, pieces of paper printed with names of attendees that you would like to have arrested: It is for the cause!
 A lot of laughter and fun.
 The tickets can be $5.00 or more!(Get creative!)
 The jailbird and the one who paid to have them arrested will be printed out with both their names to give to the officer/deputy at the fundraiser.
-During the gala event, there would be a volunteer police officer or a posing officer.
-Get the help of volunteers for deputies to assist with the arrest of people that had their names on these tickets.
+During the gala event, there would be a volunteer police officer or you can have someone pose as a jailer.
+Get the help of volunteers for deputies to assist with the fake arrest of people that had their names on these tickets.

 - Set up a designated section at your fundraiser that says “JAIL.”

-- Individuals who have been arrested for your cause must go and sit for a set period (Keep it short, 15- 20 minutes.
+- Individuals who have been arrested for your cause must go and sit behind bars / designated area for a set period (Keep it short, 15- 20 minutes.

 - There may be options to get out of jail immediately!
 They may sing a song, do a dance, etc. Give notice in advance of this game; you want attendees to bring bail money!Bail could be $3.